 What Are The Different Types Of Drug Abuse & How To Get Help?

-- Approximately 7 million Americans, over the age of 12 are using / abusing drugs;
+- Approximately 7 million Americans over the age of 12 are currently using and/or abusing drugs.

-- 140 million Americans, over the age of 12 are currently using alcohol;
+- 140 million Americans over the age of 12 are currently consuming alcohol.

-- 5 million Americans, over 12 years of age suffer from substance abuse;
+- 5 million Americans over 12 years of age suffer from a substance abuse problem.

-- Over 200,000 people around the world die each year from drug abuse, this is not including car accidents or HIV.
+- Over 200,000 people around the world die each year from drug abuse, not including car accidents or HIV.

 The war on drugs has been an ongoing fight lasting for decades.
-In an attempt to provide "a legal foundation of the government's fight against the abuse of drugs, the US passed the Comprehensive Drug Abuse Prevention and Control Act in 1970.
-The Act is a federal law in the United States, which outlines the roles and responsibilities of the pharmaceutical industry, explains and categorizes the different types of controlled substances, and sets out laws on how drugs can be manufactured, distributed and used.
+In an attempt to provide "a legal foundation of the government's fight against the abuse of drugs, the United States passed the Comprehensive Drug Abuse Prevention and Control Act in 1970.
+The Act is a federal law in the United States, which outlines the roles and responsibilities of the pharmaceutical industry, explains and categorizes the different types of controlled substances, and sets laws on how drugs can be manufactured, distributed, and used.

 The full version of the 1970 Act is available online for further information.

 It is important to note that the term Drug Abuse should not be confused with the term Drug Addiction (Substance Abuse).
 They are often wrongly used interchangeably even though they are two separate and distinct conditions.

-When someone is an addict, the dependence on the drug is psychological and physical.
-It is an illness than is not within the control of the individual.
-Whereas when someone is abusing drugs, it's a habit that they continue even though their actions begin to negatively impact their lives and their ability to function normally.
+When someone is an addict, the dependence on the drug is both psychological and physical.
+It is an illness beyond the individual's control.
+However, when someone is abusing drugs, it's a habit they continue to indulge in even though their actions begin to negatively impact their lives and their ability to function normally.
 Drug addiction or dependency often begins with drug abuse.
-It is possible and likely that continued drug abuse will eventually evolve and develop into an addiction, especially if the abuse begins at a young age.
+It is possible and likely that continued drug abuse eventually evolves and develops into an addiction, especially if the abuse begins at a young age.

-When someone is abusing drugs, oftentimes the first thing loved ones will notice is changes in the person's behavior.
-Over time, the drug abuser will begin to display quick changes in mood and temperament.
-They might display anger or irritation towards family and friends, be vague and secretive about things going on in their lives or display paranoia and a careless attitude towards things they previously cared about.
+When someone is abusing drugs, oftentimes the first thing loved ones will notice are certain changes in the person's behavior.
+Over time, the abuser will begin to display quick changes in mood and temperament.
+They may display anger or irritation towards family and friends, be vague and secretive about their life, and display paranoia and a careless attitude towards things they previously cared about.
 Additional signs and symptoms can be spotted by asking yourself some of the questions below.

 - Is the individual straying from their normal routine?
-Is there a change in pattern in regards to eating, sleeping or daily activities?
+Is there a change in pattern in regard to eating, sleeping, or daily activities?

-- Not going to work or failing at job?
+- Are they not going to work or failing at their job?

-- Is there a change in finances i.e. asking to borrow money, asking for a raise on allowance etc.?
+- Is there a change in finances, i.e., asking to borrow money, asking for a raise on an allowance, etc.?
 Is there an increase in financial needs that cannot be readily explained?

 - Are they moving away from old friendships and family ties, maybe hanging out with a different crowd?

-- Physical signs - such as smelling like drugs (clothing or the person);
+- Are there any physical signs - such as smelling like drugs?

-- Extra and sudden attention to cleanliness or tidiness i.e. showering more often, cleaning bedroom, an increase in laundry;
+- Extra and sudden attention to cleanliness or tidiness, i.e., showering more often, cleaning their bedroom, an increase in cleaning their laundry?

 - Are they lying about where they were, whom they were with, what they were doing?